ArnaudHalvick/e-commerce-mern-stack-improved/admin/src/pages/listProduct/README.md

 1. **ProductEditModal**: Handles all product editing functionality including form validation and submission
 2. **ImageGallery**: Manages product image uploading, selection, and arrangement

-This refactoring improves code reusability and maintainability by centralizing these common functionalities into dedicated components that can be used throughout the admin interface.

 ### Code Structure Improvements

 The ListProduct component has been refactored to improve code organization and readability:

-1. **Extracted Filter Logic**: Separated filter logic into dedicated functions (`matchesSearchTerm`, `matchesCategoryFilter`, `matchesStatusFilter`, `matchesDiscountFilter`)
+1. **Extracted Filter Logic**: Separated filter logic into dedicated functions
-2. **Improved Sorting**: Extracted sorting logic into a standalone `sortProducts` function
+2. **Improved Sorting**: Extracted sorting logic into a standalone function
 3. **Early Returns**: Implemented early returns for cleaner conditional logic
 4. **Cleaner Function Structure**: Improved function structure and documentation with JSDoc comments
 5. **Better Readability**: Enhanced code readability with more declarative function names and structure